yossioo/MSc-Research/README.md

-A supplimentary code for the M.Sc.
+A supplementary code for the M.Sc.
 Thesis

-SIMULTANEOUS GRASPING OF MULTIPLE OBJECTS\
+**SIMULTANEOUS GRASPING OF MULTIPLE OBJECTS**\
 by Yossi Ovcharik\
 Advisor: Prof. Amir Shapiro

-Ben-Gurion University of Negev\
+*Ben-Gurion University of Negev\
 Faculty of Engineering Sciences\
-Department of Mechanical Engineering
+Department of Mechanical Engineering*